john-forrest/aws-get-started-terraform/README.md

 be added as part of the main application config.
 In real life, different organisations might do things differently.

-Also note that if we start to use workspace, that none of these modules should have separate workspaces - they are all in the category where to support workspaces, in other configs, multiple files of the correct name are added to the single, default environment.
+Also note that if we start to use workspace, that none of these configs should have separate workspaces - they are all in the category where to support workspaces, in other configs, multiple files of the correct name are added to the single, default environment.

+## Replacement for Pizza Demos

+The following are designed to replace the various Pizza demos to as reasonably near in terraform.
+They don't aim to be exact, just near enough.
+They use what the author of the Terraform courses, mentioned above, refers to as a "layered approach" - rather than a single project that build everything, several Terraform configs generate the various resources on AWS, so can be separately build and replaced.

+Also note the various demos use a trick - rather than modify the original files, you can have a new version of a configuration in a second directory providing they use the same configuration in the backend.
+You'd not do this for a real project, where it makes more sense to save changes "in situ".
+However, for this case, where we want to track the buildup, it makes perfect sense.

+The demos:
+- 1-